ubicucsd/bootcamp_18_19/CommandLine.md

 **wc**(word count) counts things like lines, words, and characters

+**chmod** In order to execute files, you need permissin to do so.
+When looking at the output of ```ls -lah``` , you will see something on the order of ```-rwxrw-r--```.
+This indicates that the owner has read, write, and execute permissions.
+The next three characters are group permissions, and the last three are permissions for everyone else.
+Change permissions with ```chmod XXX filename``` where each X is a number 1 through 7(first for owner, second for group, third for everyone else).

+Here's a little chart:
+#	Permission	rwx	Binary
+7	read, write and execute	rwx	111
+6	read and write	rw-	110
+5	read and execute	r-x	101
+4	read only	r--	100
+3	write and execute	-wx	011
+2	write only	-w-	010
+1	execute only	--x	001
+0	none	---	000

+## Compilation

 ## Execution

 **/bin**(binaries) contains your executable files and shells.
 The computer has a list of folders it searches through to find executables when you type a command and the /bin directory is one of them.
 When you download software, you should place the executable file or a symbolic link into the /bin directory.